nazarsosyak/adav-group/example.md

 layout: default
 ---

 ## Part I: Market Segmentation

-Before we accuse a stock, we need a crime scene.
+Before we accuse anyone, we need a crime scene.

 So we start with the only thing the market can’t hide: the timeline.